Posted on Jan 22, 2013

 We talked about how resilient nature is and that no matter how demolished it seems, it can always grow back and start anew.
 We talked about how our animals are resilient too and asked the kids for examples of how they have been resilient in their lives.
 They shared some incredible stories of how they survived life, stayed true to who they were, and rose above their situations.

 As we walked back to the barn the teens saw some trash on the mountain, and without being asked, picked it up and carried it all the way down to the barn where they threw it away.
 These kids are heroes, protectors and defenders of the planet and animals, and we are so proud of them and grateful to know them!

 Our violence prevention program with at-risk and special needs kids runs from September through June.
 As this year slowly winds down, we are already trying to raise funds for groups to come next year.
 We have so many groups that need our program and are on our waiting list hoping to be funded.
-It is $400 for a group to come to the barn one time, and $4,000 for a group of inner city kids to come to our program for the year.
 Please sponsor a group of kids who are in foster care, on drugs, in gangs, on probation, from the inner city, or having special needs to come to The Gentle Barn.
 Our program makes miracles in every group and you would be helping us save lives!

 To make a donation towards animal care, our violence prevention program, and to support work of The Gentle Barn please click here.